 Agreeing the Business Evaluation Report

-If the BER states that, in the Gas Transporters view, after further business analysis, the Service Change cannot reasonably be implemented (and giving reasons therefor), then the relevant Change Order will be referred back to the PAC.
+If the BER states that in the Gas Transporters’ view, after further business analysis, the Service Change cannot reasonably be implemented (and giving reasons therefor), then the relevant Change Order will be referred back to the PAC.
 Any party may then, should it choose to do so, submit a new or revised Change Order pursuant to the provisions of paragraph 2.1 above and the Services Schedule Change Procedure will recommence.

-If the BER states that, in the Gas Transporters view, after further business analysis, the Service Change may reasonably be implemented, the PAC will then consider the BER and shall either agree on one of the proposed Design Options and approve the BER on that basis, or elect to cancel the Change Order.
+If the BER states that in the Gas Transporters’ view, after further business analysis, the Service Change may reasonably be implemented, the PAC will then consider the BER and shall either agree on one of the proposed Design Options and approve the BER on that basis, or elect to cancel the Change Order.

 The Change Procedure will not progress until the PAC has agreed and approved the BER in accordance with its then prevailing terms of reference.